 While on pilgrimage enjoy the autumn sun and the burst of colors all around.
 Here is a beautiful reflection that Fr.
 Jerry Orbos wrote on one of his visits to South Korea.

 “It is autumn in Korea.
 There are beautiful colors everywhere as the leaves of the trees change from green to red, orange, yellow and brown until they are all gone.
 But there are trees that remain green the whole year round.
 These are the evergreens, which change neither with the times, nor the seasons and are constant and steady, and always ready.
 May we become more like the evergreens in our relationship with other people.
 The evergreens do not call attention to themselves.
 Unlike the other trees that attract our eyes in spring or in autumn, the evergreens remain in the background—hidden but powerful, and inspiring witnesses that it is possible to remain green even in the coldest winter.” ~ Fr.
-Jerry
+Jerry Orbos

-Daily masses and inspiring homilies by Fr.
-Jerry Orbos, SVD
+Daily masses and inspiring homilies

 Peaceful ambience at the Shrine of Solmoe, a sanctuary for martyrs who were willing to offer their lives for their faith.